TradencyDev/WarpTest/README.md

 **parameters**:
 - Message - Mandatory.
 The actual Message that will be sent
 - clientDisplayName - Optional.
 See Main concepts

-The object `Message` contains the following fields (See Main concepts for more details on each field):
-- Channel
-- Metadata
-- Body

 Initialize `Sender` with server address from code (also can be initialized using config file):
 ```C#